manchunw/Poker24/README.md

 # Poker24
-24 poker game using distributd computing technology in Java
+24 poker game using distributed computing technology in Java